Free Fonts

 This page lists sources of free fonts that you can use in your documents and pictures.
 Some of the websites here are repositories for a whole bunch of free fonts while others may only offer a single font for free.
 Since there appears to be many "free fonts" sites on the Internet, not all of which are genuine, and some of which may even be scams, I have tried to verify that all the sites listed here are the real thing.
 However, you should take your own precautions as well, and check each site out carefully.
 Another thing to note is that even though the font may be offered for free, they may have licensing restrictions attached to their use and distribution in the End User Licence Agreement (EULA), so make sure you read their licence terms before you use them.

-In addition, if you are looking for monospace (fixed-width fonts), such as for a programmer's editor or an HTML editor, please see the Free Programmer's Fonts page instead.
+If you are looking for monospace (fixed-width fonts), such as for a programmer's editor or an HTML editor, please see the Free Programmer's Fonts page instead.
 Font-making software are also listed separately on their own page: Free Font Editors and Free Online Font Creation Sites.
-Finally, if you are looking for a font for your website, please read the article Which Font Should I Use for My Web Page?
-Tips on Choosing Fonts for Your Website as well.

 Terminology